[LAST UPDATED ON 03.03.2020] In order to successfully launch a product you need to understand what exactly your audience wants.

 Here’s how to get high quality feedback from your customers:

 Demo video – Dropbox Story

-The success of Dropbox started by demonstrating their product in a short video.
-The challenge was that it was impossible to demonstrate the working software in a prototype form.
-To avoid the risk of waking up after years of development with a product nobody wanted, Drew Houston, the founder and CEO of Dropbox did something unexpectedly easy: he made a demo video.
+The success of Dropbox started by demonstrating its product in a short video.
+The challenge was that it was impossible to show the working software in a prototype form.
+To avoid the risk of waking up after years of development with a product nobody wanted, Drew Houston, the founder and CEO of Dropbox, did something unexpectedly easy: he made a demo video.

 “It drove hundreds of thousands of people to the website.
 Our beta waiting list went from 5,000 people to 75,000 people literally overnight.
 It totally blew us away.”

 Landing page – Buffer Story

 Buffer is an app that lets you schedule your social media posts, essentially allowing you to space out your updates so that you don’t flood your friends’ newsfeeds at one point in the day.
 When starting, Joel Gascoigne, Buffer’s founder, didn’t want to get stuck building something no one wanted to use.
 So he began with a simple test.

 Buffer’s first minimum viable product was a simple landing page.
 It explained what Buffer was and how it would work, encouraged people to sign up, and offered plans and a pricing button for people to click on if they were interested.
 When they did, however, they were shown a short message explaining they weren’t quite ready yet and that people should sign up for updates.